shirtsgroup/physical_validation/doc/simulation_data.rst

    )

    # This snippet is assuming that `kin_ene`, `pot_ene` and `tot_ene` are lists
-   # or numpy arrays filled with the kinetic, potential and total energy
+   # or numpy arrays filled with the time series of kinetic, potential and total energy
    # of a simulation run.
 These might be obtained, e.g., from the python
    # API of a simulation code, or from other python-based analysis tools.
    simulation_data.observables = physical_validation.data.ObservableData(